charmed-kubernetes/kubernetes-docs/pages/k8s/cis-compliance.md

 ## Compliance Requirements

-**Charmed Kubernetes** 1.19 is compliant by default.
-Key configuration changes from previous releases include the following:
+**Charmed Kubernetes** is compliant by default.
+Key configuration changes from releases prior to 1.19 include the following:

 ### [kubernetes-master][k8s-master]